CodeCraftersAlliance/ArchKatas2024Spring/README.md

 #### *Data Integrity*

-_Reason_: Decision Support systems rely on accurate and reliable enclosure data.
+_Reason_: Reliable Farm health monitoring systems rely on accurate and reliable enclosure data.
 Therefore, FishWatch needs high data integrity, meaning the data across the system must be free from incorrect modification and loss.

 _Impact on Architecture:_
-    -   We have adopted shared databases, orchestrated through a telemetry pipeline ensuring reliable services.
+    - Services that are responsible for maintaining and managing the System of Record propagate changes made to the databases as change data capture events or by publishing the change feeds to a message broker.
+This allows services within different bounded contexts to build their derived databases according to their specific needs.

 #### *Data Consistency*

-_Reason:_ Fishwatch system must also ensure that the sensor readings ing ested, stored, and displayed reflect the current state of the Enclosure.As the nature of data is event driven, and data though important not life critical, we have chosen eventual consistency for telemetry data over ACID Compliant store.
+_Reason:_ The Fishwatch system must ensure that the sensor readings, which are ingested, stored, and displayed, accurately reflect the current state of the enclosure.
+Given that the data is event-driven and lacks transactions, we have opted for eventual consistency for telemetry data over an ACID-compliant store.
+Additionally, we chose a graph database to persist the digital twin information due to the complex relationships between entities and the need for high performance.

 _Impact on Architecture:_
-    - We have adopted timeseries Document NOSQL DB as a shared database to be implemented on the cloud.
+  - Telemetry data stored in regionally deployed instances is asynchronously pulled at regular intervals to populate the global data lake store.
+These delays are acceptable as the information in the data lake store is used for training the model and deriving ML insights by inferring the trained models.
+In this context, eventual consistency is acceptable.
+  - The Model service will ensure that any changes made to the model/digital twin are published.
+This allows other microservices interested in this data to create their own copy of the model/digital twin data.
+These changes occur infrequently, so relying on "Eventual Consistency" is a suitable approach in this context.

 #### *Fault Tolerance*

-_Reason:_ The Fishwatch system should maintain service while facing failures.
-The primary failure scenario is, when the enclosure lose connectivity to the Cloud / Sensors stop functioning/ or software components fail.
-It is essential for the Fishwatch system to still function for monitoring, recording, analyzing, and alerting based on the available data.
+_Reason:_ The Fishwatch system must maintain service even in the face of failures.
+The primary failure scenarios include loss of connectivity between the enclosure and the cloud, sensor malfunctions, or software component failures.
+Despite these potential issues, it's essential for the Fishwatch system to continue monitoring, recording, analyzing, and alerting based on the available data.

 _Impact on Architecture:_

-- We store and process each Telemetry timeseries independently of the other.
+- We store and process each telemetry timeseries independently from the others.
-- We have designed for the ability to detect sensor failures and the ability to alert a data/system administrator about the failures.
+- Our design includes the ability to detect sensor failures and alert a data/system administrator about these failures.
-- We have also incorporated an ability to seamlessly ingest data after a failed component recovers, which essentially uses the distributed message broker architecture.
+- We have also incorporated the ability to seamlessly ingest data after a failed component recovers, leveraging the distributed message broker architecture.

-To tolerate failures, the system must consider redundancy and replication at various levels of the system.
-They however are assumed implicit and have little impact on the SW architecture.
+To tolerate failures, the system must consider redundancy and replication at various levels.
+These considerations are assumed to be implicit and have minimal impact on the software architecture.
+We have intentionally omitted the role of an orchestrator like Kubernetes in ensuring that all services maintain a steady state.

-#### Concurrency

-_Reason:_ Fishwatch needs to read, store, and process data from multiple monitoring sources across multiple enclosures deployed across the globe .
-Therefore, it is necessary to design components to handle concurrent operations and improve performance.

-_Impact on Architecture:_
-    We have adopted a microservice architecture for data ingestion and analysis components.

 #### Performance

-_Reason:_ The system should be able to process requests on demand and be very responsive.The System also should be able to provide a consolidated view in the Monitor screen with avg response time <  2secs
+_Reason:_ The system should be able to process requests on demand and be very responsive.
+The System also should be able to provide a consolidated view in the Monitor screen with avg response time <  5 secs

 _Impact on Architecture:_